-It’s recommended to pump and express your milk up to 8 times per day.
-This is normally based upon the number of feeds your preemie is getting.
+It’s recommended to pump and express your milk up to 8 times daily.
+This is usually based on the number of feeds your preemie is getting.

-For Lua and Lily Mae, they ate 8 times per day (every 3 hours) in the NICU.
-To keep my milk supply up, I would pump the number of times they were fed which was 8 times each day (including once at night).
+For Lua and Lily Mae, they ate eight times per day (every 3 hours) in the NICU.
+To keep my milk supply up, I would pump the number of times they were fed eight times daily (including once at night).

-I’m not going to lie, breast pumping is a challenging thing to keep up with…
+I’m not going to lie; breast pumping is challenging to keep up with…

-Especially, when you have other kids at home, a job, or life just happens BUT it is one of the most rewarding things you can do for your babe.
+Especially, when you have other kids at home, a job, or life happens, BUT it is one of the most rewarding things you can do for your babe.

 Now if you can’t breast pump or breastfeed, it’s OK.

-For my first kiddo, I was unable to do either so formula it was!
+For my first kiddo, I could not do either, so formula it was!
 Don’t put too much pressure on yourself.
 The best thing you can do is to give your baby love and be present with them!

 To Wrap It Up

-Preemie breastfeeding comes with its fair share of challenges, but it’s so worth it!
+Preemie breastfeeding has its fair share of challenges, but it’s worth it!